AdilZia/Pacman-Classifier/README.md

 **The 'best' direction is the one with the highest P(Ai | X) or 'posterior' value!** <br>

 Naive Bayes is an implementation of the above, ever so popular, bayes theorem.
 It is called 'Naive' because it makes certain assumptions which *may* not be true in reality, but it often still performs well inspite of this.
-This assumption is 'Conditional Independence assumption'
+This assumption is the 'Conditional Independence assumption'.